An Exterior Alteration Application must be submitted for screening of any kind.

 Your application will most likely be approved if it meets the following criteria:

 - That particular attention is paid to the RHAC recommendations for deciduous or coniferous type plantings, whichever is more appropriate.

 - Trees are not planted in a row in the form of a hedge or barrier.

 - A variety of plant materials are used.

 - Plant materials are clustered or staggered.

-- The scale of screenings is considered.
+- The scale of screening is considered.

 - Opaque plantings of trees or shrubbery are not used along property lines as delineation or otherwise planted in a row.

-NOTE: Landscape or fence screening may be required as part of, but not limited to, the following exterior alterations: antennas and satellite dishes, basketball units, clotheslines, compost piles, dog houses, driveways, vegetable gardens, heating and air conditioning units, hot tubs and whirlpools, lawn ornamentation, patios and walkways, play equipment, pools, sheds and storage units.
+NOTE: Landscape or fence screening may be required as part of, but not limited to, the following exterior alterations: antennas and satellite dishes, basketball units, clotheslines, compost piles, dog houses, driveways, vegetable gardens, heating and air conditioning units, hot tubs and whirlpools, lawn ornamentation, patios, and walkways, play equipment, pools, sheds and storage units.